BuvinJT/distbuilder/docs/LowLevel.md

 is not specified, the path is re resolved relative to `THIS_DIR` (which may or **MAY NOT** be the *current working directory*).

+### joinPathQtIfw

+Use this to build paths which will be utilized by QtIFW scripts (directly or indirectly) on a target machine.
+The paths will be joined (and used) in a platform agonistic manner.

+Note, use `joinPath` to build paths in a platform specific manner, applicable to where a build script will be employing it to *create* a distribution.

 ### isParentDir

     isParentDir( parent, child, basePath=None ):

-**Returns**: boolean, the parent / child paths specified, exist and have such a relationship to one another.
+**Returns**: true/false, the parent / child paths specified, exist and have such a relationship to one another.
 The paths maybe relative or absolute. `basePath` is optionally used for relative paths.
+To actually get the parent directory, use `dirPath`.

 ### Copy or Move To Dir